-II IF ALARM SOUNDS FROM ELSEWHERE IN THE BUILDING A. Direct appropriate staff to respond to fire area.
-B. Direct remaining staff in securing unit by putting residents into rooms, closing windows/doors, clearing halls, etc. C. Once unit is secured direct staff to make rapid rounds, checking on and reassuring residents.
+A. Direct appropriate staff to respond to fire area.

+B. Direct remaining staff in securing unit by putting residents into rooms, closing windows/doors, clearing halls, etc.

+C. Once unit is secured direct staff to make rapid rounds, checking on and reassuring residents.

 D. Upon hearing page indicating that alarm has originated from an area that evacuates to your particular unit, direct staff in preparing to receive residents by clearing space for arriving residents.
 Position one staff member at the entrance to the unit to direct staff arriving with evacuated residents to appropriate areas of receiving unit.

+E. Ensure initial care of residents who have been evacuated to your

+NURSING DIRECTOR/SUPERVISOR

-E. Ensure initial care of residents who have been evacuated to your NURSING DIRECTOR/SUPERVISOR A. Upon activation of the fire alarm, report immediately to the fire scene and ensure that nurse in charge of the fire area is carrying out his/her responsibilities.
+A. Upon activation of the fire alarm, report immediately to the fire scene and ensure that nurse in charge of the fire area is carrying out his/her responsibilities.

 B. If the fire has not been extinguished, establish a Control Station at the nearest nurse's station.
 If the fire is in a nonresident area, establish Control Station at the front lobby.

 C. Send additional staff to the fire area, if necessary.

 D. Ensure adequate staffing of other areas of the building, especially the area to which the residents are being evacuated.

 E. Verify that each unit/department from the fire area has accounted for all residents/staff.
 Report results to the Command Post, along with any changes in conditions.
 The Command Post is with the Fire Chief.

 F. Keep the non-fire areas informed of the situation, as applicable.

 G. Notify off duty staff (Administration, Maintenance) as appropriate.

 H. Ensure residents' charts have been removed to a safe area.

-DEPARTMENTAL FIRE PROCEDURES OT/PT DEPARTMENT
+OT/PT DEPARTMENT

-- R. Rescue anyone in the room while calling out "Code Red, location..." for assistance.
+R. Rescue - anyone in the room while calling out "Dr Red, location..." for assistance.
 Close the door to the fire room and any room connecting doors.
-Place the orange "fire" tag on the door to signify the 'fire room'.
-Orange "fire" tags are located in every fire extinguisher cabinet. - A. Alarm activate the fire alarm.
-Page the fire location. - C. Confine the fire by closing all remaining doors and windows in the fire zone, placing residents into rooms. - E. Evacuate to the nearest safe area.
+Place the yellow "fire" tag on the door to signify the 'fire room'.
+Orange and yellow "fire" tags are located in every fire extinguisher cabinet.

+C. Close doors - close all remaining doors and windows in the fire zone.

+E. Evacuate - to the nearest safe area.

-- 1. If the fire is small and you know you can put it out quickly, do so using available sources (bed spread, blanket, sheet, fire extinguisher, etc.).
+If the fire is small and you know you can put it out quickly, do so using available sources (bed spread, blanket, sheet, fire extinguisher, etc.).
 Otherwise, do not attempt to extinguish the fire.
 Shut the door and leave it closed.
-Place the orange "fire" tag on the door to signify the 'fire room'.
-Orange "fire" tags are located in every fire extinguisher cabinet. - 2.
-Report fire to the person in charge.
-Go to your assembly point. - 3.
-Oxygen shut-down: shut off the oxygen at the wall supply (by removing the flow meter) or turning portable tank valve to off position. - 4.
-Mark the doors with a red magnet indicating that the room has been evacuated.
-Red magnets for this purpose are stored on the frame of each door. - 5.
+Place the yellow "fire" tag on the door to signify the 'fire room'.
+Orange tags and yellow tags are in every fire extinguisher cabinet.

 Order of the above steps is somewhat flexible.
 However, the evacuation of the room's occupant(s) and confinement of the fire shall be the top priorities.